shreeyashl333/End-to-End-ML_StudentPerformancePrediction/README.md

 ## End to End ML Project :: Deploy Docker image in ECR on EC2 instance

 Docker Build checked

-Github Workflow
+Github Workflow file (main.yaml)

-Iam User In AWS
+Create IAM User In AWS

 ## Docker Setup In EC2 commands to be Executed